 Students and teachers may notice some overlap between these various lenses.
 This is the power of the social studies.
 The questions from various lenses almost always cross over into others, which has the power to deepen student understanding.
-Students may consider that while the White women are often perceived as progressive in the fight for suffrage, the Iroquois were more progressive.
-Students may suggest that the Iroquois see the White folks as threatening their way of life because White people were not as progressive as they were.
+Students may consider that while the White women are often perceived as progressive in the fight for suffrage, the Iroquois were more progressive and, in fact, were already afforded the agency in their society that the White women sought in their own society.
+Additionally, students may suggest a changing society in that the Iroquois may see the White folks as threatening their way of life because White people were not as progressive as they were.